-You will find gay sunbathers on every beach, although Ao Tubtim has attracted a larger gay crowd in recent years and is now considered by many to be the ‘unofficial gay beach’ on the island.
+You will find gay sunbathers on every beach, although Ao Tubtim has attracted a large gay crowd in recent years and is considered by many as the ‘unofficial gay beach’ of the island.

 The cheapest way is to take the bus from Bangkok’s Eastern Bus Terminal (Ekkamai) to Ban Phe pier which usually takes three and a half hours.

 There are also minivans that leave from Victory Monument in Bangkok.
 They charge about 250 baht per person and bring you directly to the piers.
 This is a slightly nicer alternative to the larger tourist buses but they also make several stops along the way.